Shiva Devale No. 2

 - He was followed by Nissanka Malla I (1187-1196).
 His nickname The Vainglorious sums up his reign.

-After these three rulers a series of weak and ineffective rulers eventually ended with the invasion of yet another Indian kingdom (the Kalinga) which put an end to Polonnaruwa as the Sinhalese fled the city for points further south.
+After these three effective rulers, a series of weak and ineffective ones eventually ended with the invasion of yet another Indian kingdom (the Kalinga) which put an end to Polonnaruwa as the Sinhalese fled the city for points further south.

 The Rankot Vihara:

-The image below shows the extent to which the structure was overgrown in 1870’s when the British photographer Joseph Lawton visited the area and made his remarkable images.
+The image below shows the extent to which the structure was overgrown in the 1870s when the British photographer Joseph Lawton visited the area and made his remarkable images.

 Surrounding the base of the stupa are small shrines, some still the object of worship by visiting Buddhists.
 The photo below is of the main shrine on the north side of the dagoba.
 To its left one of the secondary shrines is visible.